Are you an internationally trained language teacher?

 The course provides higher level language upgrading, sector-specific terminology, and lessons around business soft skills to give you a better socio-cultural understanding of the classroom and the workplace.
 You will gain an increased awareness of and practice in using methodology currently used in Canadian classrooms including the Canadian Language Benchmarks and a task-based, learner centred approach.

 To see the course outline, click here: Language Training for ESL Instructors

 We will work with you to help you acquire all the facts and information you need to make career decisions and move ahead with your career in Canada.
 You will be clear about the varying types of accreditation needed to teach in different sectors (adults or children, public or private sector) the steps needed to become certified, and other teaching-related options.

 4. I am interested.
 What do I do?

 2) Call us at 416-397-6959 to book for an interview, where we will conduct a prior learning assessment (PLA) and begin to chart your career path.

 5. Where and when will the course take place?

 The course is held twice a year at St. Leonard Adult Education Centre which is at 100 Ravel Road, Toronto, M2H 1S9.
 Classes run for ten weeks.
 The next session begins in October 2015.
 Prior Learning Assessment interviews will begin in September 2015.

 6. What else can you tell me about my job placement?

 Each participant in the program will be matched with an experienced ESL instructor for a 25 hour work placement.
-Placements will take place over 5 Wednesdays concurrent with the course.
+Placements will take place over 5 Tuesdays concurrent with the course.
 Activities will include classroom orientation when you will observe and possibly assist the instructor and workplace orientation with the opportunity to network with other staff members and have access to the school’s resources.